Foot Injury Claim Compensation Amounts Calculator

-This page sets out compensation amounts for all other parts of your foot and for injuries affecting the whole of your foot.
+This article sets out compensation amounts for all other parts of your foot and for injuries affecting the whole of your foot.

-What types of compensation are you entitled to recover as part of your foot injury claim?
+What types of compensation are you entitled to recover?

 There are two main types of compensation which your solicitor can claim as part of your foot injury claim:

-All of these expenses and many more can be claimed as part of your compensation settlement.
+All of these expenses and many more can form part of your foot injury claim compensation settlement.

 Remember to make a note of your expenses and keep all relevant receipts.

-Your solicitor will look at decisions made by the courts in the past for similar injuries and so decide a range of values your foot injury claim is worth.
+Your solicitor will look at decisions made by the courts in the past for similar injuries and so decide a range of values your foot injury claim is likely to be worth.

 Examples of compensation amounts for a foot injury claim

-1. Simple fracture of a bone in the foot
+Simple fracture of a bone in the foot average claim payouts

-A simple fracture which heals with no adverse affects to one of the bones that make up the foot as described earlier on this page – will lead to compensation amounts for your foot injury claim of: up to £4,300
+A simple fracture which heals with no adverse affects to one of the bones that make up the foot as described earlier on this page – will lead to compensation amounts calculated for your foot injury claim of up to £7,000.

-Broken bones, fractures and torn or burst ligaments and tendons which lead to ongoing permanent symptoms of pain and stiffness whilst walking and deformity of the foot, could lead to a compensation settlement of: £4,300 - £16,000
+Broken bones, fractures and torn or burst ligaments and tendons which lead to ongoing permanent symptoms of pain and stiffness whilst walking and deformity of the foot, could lead to a compensation settlement of between £7,000 – £25,000.

-3. Fusion of foot joints and broken heels
+Fusion of foot joints and broken heels compensation calculator

 The two joints in the foot are the known as the transverse tarsal joint and the tarsometatarsal joint – if one of these joints has to be fused or if you fracture one or both of your heels requiring a fusion operation.
-Your injuries leave you with a deformity of the foot and limited function – the amount of compensation your foot injury claim is worth is between: £16,000 - £43,000
+Your injuries leave you with a deformity of the foot and limited function – the amount of compensation your foot injury claim is worth is calculated between £25,000 – £39,000.

-4. Amputation of the foot or front of the foot
+Amputation of the foot or front of the foot claim payouts

-On this page I have described the different parts of your foot that can be injured in an accident and given examples of how much your foot injury claim compensation settlement is worth for various injuries from minor to the most severe.
+In this article we have described the different parts of your foot that can be injured in an accident; given examples of how much your foot injury claim might be worth and described compensation settlements for foot injuries from minor to the most severe.